kerski/fabric-dataops-patterns/documentation/automated-testing-example.md

 ### Create the Pipeline

-1. Navigate the pipeline interface.
+1. Navigate to the pipeline interface.

 ![Navigate to Pipeline](./images/automated-testing-navigate-pipeline.png)